 One travel tip for South Korea concerning visa extension that I learned the hard way is that you cannot extend your visa in the country.

-For example, I am a South African citizen and can enter Korea with no visa for up to 30 days.
+For example, I am a South African citizen and can enter Korea with no visa for up to 30 days (pre-Covid).
 I am also allowed to extend this to 90 days, BUT only if I do it before entering the country.
 Even though I am married to a Korean citizen, I was not able to extend my visa and had to do a visa run to Taiwan.

 The best South Korea travel advice I can give about visa extension is that you may extend in an emergency, but there needs to be proven documentation from hospitals or the relevant institution.
-So it’s best to understand how long you’re allowed and if you need to obtain a visa or visa extension before your trip.
+So it’s best to you to understand how long you’re allowed and if you need to obtain a visa or visa extension before your trip.

-You do not have to prove any vaccinations to enter the country like you may need in some parts of Southeast Asia.
+Other than a negative PCR test, you do not have to prove any vaccinations to enter the country like you may need in some parts of Southeast Asia.
 South Korea is a first world country with brilliant medical practitioners.
 It is recommended to keep up to date on all routine vaccinations like Chickenpox (Varicella), Diphtheria-Tetanus-Pertussis, Flu, Measles-Mumps-Rubella (MMR) & Polio.
 For other vaccines you may want to get, you can check this list.

 South Korea is notably one of the most connected countries in the world.
 With 96% of the country online and an average mobile Internet speed of 52.4 MB/s, South Korea’s internet connectivity is ridiculously fast and ubiquitous.

-While you can connect to the public Wifi, it can sometimes get a choppy and may even be difficult to connect to at times.
+While you can connect to the public Wifi, it can sometimes get choppy and may even be difficult to connect to at times.
 Cafes are more stable with 5G connections, but you will need to purchase a drink as the passwords are usually on the receipts.
 If you can’t find the password, just ask the staff for Wifi bimilbeonho (비밀번호 = password).

 Internet plays a vital role in the comfortability of your trip as you will need it constantly when traveling, especially when mapping your journey.
 For this reason, one of the useful tips for traveling to South Korea is to rent a portable pocket Wifi device as soon as you land at Incheon or Gimpo airports.
 This will save you a lot of time and worry when traveling.
 You can book one ahead of time by visiting this link for Incheon and this link for Gimpo.
 You could also get a 4G LTE sim card at Incheon if you’d rather not carry around an additional device.